 Canadian Funerals Online provides a FREE directory of all 120+ funeral homes in British Columbia, and we work with DFS Memorials of Canada, which is a national network of family-owned funeral homes that guarantee a low-cost funeral serving their local communities.
-The DFS Memorials Provider for British Columbia offers a simple, direct cremation for $845.
+The DFS Memorials Provider for Vancouver and the surrounding area offers a simple, direct cremation for $845.

 Arranging a Cremation in BC